 Connecticut Domestic Violence Protective Orders Lawyer

-If you are arrested in Stamford, Ridgefield, Westport, or Wilton Connecticut for Disorderly Conduct, Domestic Violence Assault, Violation of a Protective Order, Strangulation or any other domestic violence crime, then you will be required to report to Connecticut domestic violence court on the next business morning for your first court date, which is also known as the “arraignment.”
-At this court hearing, the arraignment court judge holds a protective / restraining order hearing will determine whether you will be allowed to go back to your home while your Connecticut domestic violence case is pending.
+If you are arrested in Stamford, Ridgefield, Westport, or Wilton Connecticut for Disorderly Conduct, Domestic Violence Assault, Violation of a Protective Order, Strangulation or any other domestic violence crime, then you will be required to report to domestic violence court on the next business morning for your first court date, which is also known as the “arraignment.”
+Contact a Connecticut domestic violence protective order lawyer for assistance.